A compactification of the universal moduli space of principal G-bundles: Introduction

-At this point, a natural problem is to consider a degeneration of $X$ along a discrete valuation ring $A$, whose special fiber is a stable curve of genus $g$ and to describe what the limit of a semistable principal $G$-bundle on $X$ looks like when we approach the special fiber.
-When $G=\textrm{GL}_{n}$ the solution is well known and is a torsion free sheaf \cite{Fal}.
-In case of a more general reductive group $G$, A. Schmitt's approach seems to be more suitable to handle this problem (see also \cite{sols2} for a different alternative).
-In fact, it is shown in \cite[Theorem 6.4]{AMC} that given $\delta\in\mathbb{Q}\geq 0$ large enough, there exists a limit and is a $\delta$-semistable singular principal $G$-bundle.

-In this work, the goal is to prove the existence of a compactification of the moduli problem defined by pairs $(X,P)$, where $X$ is a smooth projective curve of genus $g$ and $P$ is a principal $G$-bundle.
+The goal of this work is to prove the existence of a compactification of the moduli problem defined by pairs $(X,P)$, where $X$ is a smooth projective curve of genus $g$ and $P$ is a semistable principal $G$-bundle.
 The approach we will follow is A. Schmitt's approach so, thanks to Equation (\ref{equiv}), we will be able to substitute $P$ by its corresponding singular principal $G$-bundle.
+A key ingredient in the theory of singular principal bundles is the notion of swamp, that is, a pair $(\mathscr{F},\phi)$ where $\mathscr{F}$ is a coherent sheaf of pure dimension one and $\phi:(\mathscr{F}^{\otimes a})^{\oplus b}\rightarrow \mathscr{O}_{X}$ is a morphism of $\mathscr{O}_{X}$-modules \cite{L}.
+From \cite{AMC}, it follows that the construction of the moduli space for singular principal bundles is essentially reduced to the construction of the moduli space of swamps, so a great part of this work is focused on the universal moduli space of these objects.